 Now that you have set up your business, the next step to consider is your marketing strategy.
 As the bath bomb industry is competitive, you will want to find unique ways to market your product.

 First, you will need to consider your brand and target audience.
 Who will your products target?
 What does your product represent?
 Various channels such as Facebook, Instagram and TikTok can help you promote your brand and drive your online store.
+Facebook marketplace is also a great place to pick up new customers for your new bathbomb business.

 You can also try influencer marketing and giveaways.
 This will help increase engagement and drive more people to your product page.
 Similarly, sales and promotions, especially during holiday season, can help to increase sales.